jtmoon79/goto_http_redirect_server/README.md

       A passed redirect (either via --from-to or --redirects file) should have a leading "/" as this is the URI path given for processing.
-      For example, the URL "http://host/hr" is parsed by goto_http_redirect_server as URI path "/hr".
+      For example, the URL "http://host/hr" is parsed by SIGUSR1 as URI path "/hr".

-    About Signals and Reloads:
+    About Reloads:

-      Sending goto_http_redirect_server the signal 21 (Signals.SIGBREAK) will cause
-      a reload of any files passed via --redirects.
+      Sending a process signal to the running process will cause a reload of any files passed via --redirects.
 This allows live updating of redirect information without disrupting the running server process.
+      On Unix, the signal is SIGUSR1.
+On Windows, the signal is SIGBREAK.
+      On this system, the signal is 21 (Signals.SIGBREAK).
       On Unix, use program `kill`.
 On Windows, use program `windows-kill.exe`.
-      On Unix, the signal is SIGUSR1.
-On Windows, the signal is SIGBREAK.

-      A reload of redirection files may also be requested via URI path "/reload" but only if --allow-remote-reload .
+      A reload of redirection files may also be requested via passed URI path --reload-path '/path'.

       If security and stability are a concern then only allow reloads via process signals.